 Closed Business support payments

 You do not need to complete a separate form to receive this grant.
 We will use the information provided for the Local Restrictions Support Grant (closed) scheme and the same conditions apply to those who can receive this grant.
+This scheme closes on 31 March 2021.
 This is a one off payment and you will receive: